 Maybe these were the words that were going to define Owais as a person.
 He was a young kite runner who knew nothing more about the world he was in. but now, he was going to change.

-From then on, he never wasted a second remembering that kite tied to that branch of the shajar.
+From then on, he never wasted a second remembering that kite tied to that branch of shajar.
 He never wasted a minute crying for someone he could fly kites with or race with.
 He studied and studied and studied.
 He began to attend congregational prayers five times a day.
-Now he was someone in his friend circle.
+Now he meant something in his friend circle.

 He began to listen to his friends and remember what has been said.
-In three years, he beat the twelve years of his friends.
-He was now the most knowledgeable person in his friend circle and now was his time to speak.
+In three years, he grew a lot.
+He was now the most knowledgeable person in his friend circle and now it was his time to speak.
 Now everyone was listening to him.
-In just 13 years, he achieved something that could be achieved in a minimum of 20 years.
-He loved this change he had gone through.
+In just 13 years, he achieved something that was not possible to achieve even in 20 years.
+He loved the change he had gone through.

 Take care of your family Avlaad, Khuda Hafiz.